 Jonathan lives with his better half, who is an immigration journalist and podcaster, and their adorable grey tabby.
 In his spare time, Jonathan watches entirely too many sporting events, including Major League Baseball, professional and college football and basketball, open-wheel auto racing, and Premier League soccer.
 He also plays poker and absurdly complicated board games when given the opportunity.

-Favorite fun fact of the moment: Cleopatra’s reign is far closer in time to the present day than it is to the building of the Great Pyramid of Giza.
+Favorite Fun Fact: Cleopatra’s reign is far closer in time to the present day than it is to the building of the Great Pyramid of Giza.